rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

 ## Development updates

 - [ ] Change labels to describe a brainstorm of solutions rather than a single solution
-- [ ] StoryEnsemble name
 - [ ] Prompt tuning
   - [ ] Less feedback
   - [ ] Do we need to save the user's intent to guide the future generations (array of instructions)
   - [ ] Switch to using system messages

----
+  - [ ] gpt-4o mini
+- [ ] Storyboard global art style toggle
+- [ ] Rename feedback to reflection questions (reflections, reflective prompts)
+  - Reflect/Regenerate/Edit manually
+  - Reflect/Direct/Edit
+- [ ] Modals might look a little too similar

-- [ ] Add illustrative image to the selected node preview
+- [ ] Add a timed highlight to nodes to show that they've changed (replace selected with a recentlyHighlighted boolean)
+  - [ ] Make it clear that multiple regenerate is in sequence rather than in parallel
+- [ ] Out of sync image bug
+- [ ] Storyboard node - resize after updating nodes
 - Regenerate and update and regenerate image are confusing
   - Combine regenerate and edit (confusing) - give it feedback and other features higher priority
   - Edit (with feedback, with instructions, manually)